data-umbrella/data-umbrella.github.io/_posts/2000-04-24-remember-that-happiness-is-a-way-of-travel-not-a-destination.md

 ---
 layout: post
-title:  Life shrinks or expands in proportion to one’s courage
+title:  Remember that happiness is a way of travel, not a destination
 description: Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative a...
-date:   2024-11-08 15:01:35 +0300
+date:   2024-04-24 15:01:35 +0300
-image:  '/images/03.jpg'
+image:  '/images/template_images/14.jpg'
-tags:   [notes, technology]
+tags:   [fashion, story, rest]
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace [John Matychuk](https://unsplash.com/photos/gUK3lA3K7Yo) diversity and empowerment.
+Organically grow the holistic world view of disruptive innovation via workplace [Luca Bravo](https://unsplash.com/photos/zAjdgNXsMeg) diversity and empowerment.

 Bring to the table win-win survival strategies to ensure proactive domination.
 At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
 User generated content in real-time will have multiple touchpoints for offshoring.